-My walls are painted blue.
+My walls are painted white.

 I have a working oven (versus a ‘big’ oven, which is subjective—we’ll get to that).

-I’m wearing shorts.
+I’m wearing a skirt.

-My shoes are a size 7.
+My shoes are a size 8.

-I have red hair.
+I have strawberry blond hair.

-The cat is sitting on my bed.
+The dog is sitting on my bed.